 Experimentally, rapamycin has been shown to extend lifespan in mice, even with treatment initiated late in life.
 In fact, rapamycin is currently the only known pharmacological treatment that increases lifespan in all model organisms studied.
 Conversely, aberrant mTOR signaling is linked to a variety of diseases, ranging from epilepsy to cancer.
 For this reason, rapamycin derivatives (called rapalogs) may find a path to approval as disease therapies but with potential use in anti-aging.
 For example, some neurodegenerative disorders are associated with impaired autophagy due to the suppressed removal of neurotoxic misfolded proteins (like origami, proteins have to be folded just right).
 Rapamycin provided the first proof that pharmacologically stimulating autophagy can protect brain tissue.
 For now, rapamycin is off-label for anti-aging.

 TOR straddles a major intersection of busy metabolic pathways.
-Looking more closely, we find that autophagy is regulated two subtypes of TOR, conveniently called TORC1 and TORC2.
+Autophagy is regulated two subtypes of TOR, conveniently called TORC1 and TORC2.
 Inhibition of TORC1 prolongs lifespan, whereas inhibition of TORC2 does the opposite.
 The goal therefore is to identify TORC1 inhibitors that don't inhibit TORC2.
 Rapamycin is a relatively nonspecific inhibitor of TORC1, and long-term use results in impaired glucose tolerance related to TORC2.
 And as with other nutrient sensing regulators, TORC pathways exhibit significant hormesis (opposite effects at different doses), and the effects of intermittent vs regular dosing differ.
 So, it's complicated.

-A program called The Dog Aging Project started by Matt Kaeberlein, PhD, at the University of Washington is evaluating potential anti-aging effects of non-immunosuppressive doses of rapamycin in middle-aged pet dogs.
+A program called The Dog Aging Project started by Matt Kaeberlein, PhD, is evaluating potential anti-aging effects of non-immunosuppressive doses of rapamycin in middle-aged pet dogs.
 The trial, called TRIAD (Test of Rapamycin In Aging Dogs) is based on the rationale that dogs share the human environment, have similar risk factors, receive comparable medical care, and develop many of the same age-related diseases.
 Plus they live longer than mice, so their aging characteristics are more similar to humans.
-The study has found no side effects in the rapamycin-treated dogs, and improvement in age-related measures of heart function.
+So far, the study has found improvement in agerelated measures of heart function and no side effects in the rapamycin-treated dogs.
 The study has been expanded nationally to around 50,000 dogs.